vollmerm/simplescheme.js/README.markdown

 ### eval

 simplescheme.js is primarily built around a single eval() function.
-It takes three parameters: an expression (in the form of a Javascript array), an environment (in the form of a Context object), and, optionally, the name of the function it is currently executing (see the section on tail recursion).
+It takes two parameters: an expression (in the form of a Javascript array) and an environment (in the form of a Context object).

 Eval has a few base cases (if, cond, define, lambda, etc).
 If none of these are the case, then it assumes that the expression is in the form of (function *parameters) and attempts to call it.